How to clear DNS resolver cache in Windows XP and Windows Vista

 Sunday, January 29th, 2006

 ISP DNS going down is very common in Bangladesh.
 How you know your ISP DNS has gone down?
-And the issue preventing you to suft the net? (not the gateway itself totally gone out... lol.. which is also common ;) ) When your ISP DNS is down, you wont be able to browse with host/domain names.
-You should get erors like "unable to resolve host" or "could not resolve host name" In such cases you wont me able to browse/ftp sites with domain names (host names).
-But using IP address would work.
-How can you determine if the issue is only with ... (read more)
+And the issue preventing you to suft the net? (not the gateway itself totally gone out... lol.. which is also common ;) ) When your ISP DNS is down, you wont be able ... (read more)

 How to modify Windows XP Host File